swati-sharma14/Digital-Circuits/README.md

 # 🧩 Digital Circuits Repository

-Welcome to the Digital Circuits Repository!
+Welcome to the Digital Circuits Repository! <br>
 Here, you'll find a collection of fascinating digital circuit designs and projects. 🌟

 ## Features